Eden Township, Pennsylvania

 Eden Township is a township in southeastern Lancaster County, Pennsylvania, United States.
-At the 2020 census the population was 2,248.
+At the 2020 census, the population was 2,248.
 It is part of the Solanco School District.

 History

 Eden Township was named for the furnace at Mount Eden.

 What is now Eden Township was part of Sadsbury, Chester County before the formation of Lancaster County.

 In 1744, Sadsbury Township was split into two; the western part was organized as Bart Township and the eastern part remained Sadsbury Township.
 In 1854, Bart Township was split into two, with the western part organized as Eden Township, and the eastern part remaining Bart Township.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 12.4 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 12.4 sqmi, all land.
 Unincorporated communities in the township include Camargo, Hawksville, and Conners Mill.
-The borough of Quarryville borders the southwest corner of the township.
+The borough of Quarryville borders the southwestern corner of the township.